-The Company's corporate strategy with respect to Songwe Hill is to further delineate the rare earth mineralization through additional drilling, surface sampling and geological mapping whilst in parallel evaluating the mineralogy and assessing potential processing options for the project.
+The Company's corporate strategy with respect to Songwe Hill has been to further delineate the rare earth mineralization through additional drilling, surface sampling and geological mapping whilst in parallel evaluating the mineralogy and assessing potential processing options for the project.

-During the period ending June 30, 2012, the Company was focused on completion of its Stage 2 drilling program.
-This was designed to complement the 13 hole, 2,000 meter Stage 1 drilling program and systematic channel sampling completed in 2011.
+During the period ending September 30, 2012, the Company was completed its Stage 2 drilling program.
+The drilling program was designed to complement the 13 hole, 2,000 meter Stage 1 drilling program and systematic channel sampling completed in 2011.
 Drilling focused on an area measuring approximately 350 by 100 metres comprising rare earth enriched carbonatite, carbonatite breccia and fenite lithologies, largely exposed at surface.
 A total of 25 holes were completed in Stage 2 for a total of approximately 4,860 metres to a maximum vertical depth of approximately 350 metres.
-All samples from Stage 2 drilling were delivered to Intertek-Genalysis Laboratories for assaying, and the results of 15 holes have been announced to date.
+All samples from Stage 2 drilling were delivered to Intertek-Genalysis Laboratories for assaying, and the results of 25 holes have now been announced.

-Mkango has engaged the MSA Group to complete a National instrument 43-101 compliant resource estimate for the Songwe project to commence on receipt of all the assay results.
+Mkango engaged MSA Group to complete a National instrument 43-101 compliant resource estimate for the Songwe project to commence on receipt of all the assay results.
+The Company's 43-101 Resource Report was filed on Sedar on November 22, 2012.

-The Company's long term continuing operations are dependent on its ability to secure equity and/or debt financing with which it intends to maintain its proposed mineral exploration programs on the Songwe Hill property.
+The Company's long term continuing operations are dependent on its ability to secure equity and/or debt financing with which it intends to carry out further metallurgical and processing test work, commence scoping and feasibility studies, and maintain its proposed mineral exploration programs on the Songwe Hill property.
 The circumstances that could affect the company's ability to secure equity and/or debt financing that are reasonably likely to occur are, without limitation, the state of the capital markets and the prevailing market prices for commodities, in particular the prevailing market prices for REE.
 The current trends relating to these factors are relatively favorable for the Company but could change at any time and negatively affect the Company's operations and business.
 Other than as disclosed herein, the Company is not aware of any trends, uncertainties, demands, commitments or events which are reasonably likely to have a material effect on the Company's business, financial condition or results of operations.